 Each VOCs gases have different toxicity levels.
 Therefore, there are endless health effects would bring to the table.
 From your usual, cough, eyes, nose irritation to breathing difficulty, nausea, and fatigue, VOCs covers it all.
 In long exposure, it will cause permanent damage to the lungs, liver, kidney, central nervous system, and cancer.

 By far the best way of reducing volatile organic compounds in your home is to stop buying items with VOCs.
 Instead, replace with eco-friendly products that might be costlier but your lungs would be forever grateful.
-You will be surprised that even pesticide or detergent can be completely made of natural ingredient.
+You will be surprised that even pesticide or detergent can be completely made of natural ingredients.
 Keeping a room well-ventilated is also a good way of removing VOCs concentration level.
 An air purifier with a good carbon filter is undoubtedly effective in reducing VOCs in the air.
 Always leave it running in the background to protect you from any insidious attack.

 - Sources – Animal dander, saliva, urine, plants, cockroaches, dust mites, mold, mildew, pollen, bacteria, and viruses